ottenwbe/bosh-install/README.md

 ## A Word of Caution ##

-Before you follow this guide you should be aware that you will create real resources on AWS.
+Before you follow this guide you should be aware that you will create real resources on AWS that cost money.
 In particular, the guide requires that you deploy more resources than included in Amazon's free tier, i.e., two t2.small and one m3.xlarge instance.
 Obviously, I will not provide compensation for any costs.